Okay Colorado, not bad.

 Nothing beats lived experience for helping expose otherwise unwitting individuals to move toward positive change.
 The gentleman who first presented this law uses a wheelchair.
 He is the first elected representative in Colorado’s legislature to use a wheelchair.
 Representation and lived experiences matter.
 This is especially important when we consider web accessibility because disabilities cross a spectrum that is wide ranging and complex.

 The web has become indispensable to every corner of our lives and so folks forget that the access to information they take for granted or may seem so simple and obvious might not be that simple if one is living with a disability.
-In addition, the range of individual situations folk might be going through is as varied as the assistive tech developed to overcome use constraints.
-Therefore, creating opportunities for people to demonstrate their use constraints is a lesson that I draw upon from the narrative of the passage of this law.
+In addition, the range of individual situations folks might be going through is as varied as the assistive tech developed to overcome use constraints.
+Therefore, creating opportunities for people to demonstrate their use constraints is a lesson that to draw upon from the narrative of the passage of this law.

 Should every state in the Union pass legislation similar to Colorado?
-I would argue that this effort would be a waste of time.
+We would argue that this effort would be a waste of time.
 It is time that we fully update the ADA to explicitly include web accessibility mandates under the ADA, including Section III: Public Accommodations.
 This section covers private entities and with other sections of the ADA would cover all public and private entities that impact aspects of modern life to ensure that “Public accommodations must comply with basic nondiscrimination requirements that prohibit exclusion, segregation, and unequal treatment.”

 Great job Colorado, but it’s past time we did better for everyone.